 South Korea is made up of 70% of mountains and it is possible to hike many of them throughout the country to enjoy a unique and very preserved nature.

 As soon as you go outside Seoul, there are so many incredible sights.
-Take for instance the Boseong Green Tea Plantation, which is for us one of our most memorable trip in South Korea. (click here to know more about it).
+Take for instance the Boseong Green Tea Plantation, which is for us one of our most memorable trips in South Korea. (click here to know more about it).

 The natural beauty of South Korea is another awesome reason why you should visit this country.